 Pronunciation of 'Opuntia'

-The word 'Opuntia' refers to a genus of cacti commonly known as prickly pears.
-It is pronounced as 'oʊˈpʌnʃə' or 'oʊˈpʌntiə' in English.
-The name originates from Latin, referencing the ancient Greek city of Opus.
+The word 'Opuntia' refers to a genus of cacti, commonly known as prickly pears.
+It is pronounced as 'oh-PUN-tee-uh' in English.

-The word 'Opuntia' originates from Latin, which itself is derived from the ancient Greek city of Opus, where a plant resembling this genus was said to grow.
+The word 'Opuntia' originates from Latin, named after the ancient Greek city of Opus, where a similar plant was said to grow.

 Pronunciation Details